stefanoteso/coactive-critiquing/README.md

 Please see our paper:

     Stefano Teso, Paolo Dragone, Andrea Passerini.
 "Coactive Critiquing:
-    Elicitation of Preferences and Features', accepted at AAAI'17, 2017.
+    Elicitation of Preferences and Features", accepted at AAAI'17, 2017.

 ## Requirements